colbyveal/produce_api/README.md

 ## Testing

 Produce API has two testing files, unit_test.py and integration_test.py.
-Together these tests serve to ensure the api works as expected and asked per design.
+Together these tests serve to ensure the api works as expected and per design.
 These test files are located in the 'api/' folder.
 You must run all tests from this folder.

 **NOTE:** You must be in the /api folder to run the tests properly.
 Before performing any tests, perform:

 ​	`cd api`

-### Test Script

-Provided is a bash script `runtests.sh` which has made the process of running the tests simple.
-In order to execute (ensuring you've called `cd api`):

-​	`./runtests.sh`

-This will perform the following tasks:

-- Start test server as a background process
-- Execute unit_test.py and integration_test.py with HTML reporting enabled

 ### Starting the Server